janizde/class-bound-components/README.md

 Alias for `classBound(options)` offering a member on the `classBound` function for all known intrinsic elements, i.e., leaf elements that are recognized by React DOM.

 Note that these shortcut members make use of the JavaScript [`Proxy`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) object.
 Using this in a browser that does not support `Proxy` will throw a runtime error.
-In these cases refer to `elementType` in the other signatures.
+If you need to support such browsers, it is recommended to make use of the [`babel-plugin-class-bound-components`](https://www.npmjs.com/package/babel-plugin-class-bound-components), which will inline these method calls to the standard `elementType` argument and hence won't use `Proxy` anymore.

 ```tsx
 const CustomLink = classBound.a('custom-link', 'CustomLink', {